 Loren relaxes, surrounded by some of their 500+ spring bulbs.

-Over 500 spring bulbs will be in bloom during the Gustafsons' Gather in the Garden!
+Over 500 spring bulbs will be in bloom during the Gustafsons' Tulip Tour.

-Guests are cordially invited and welcome to come and stroll, or pause and ponder, the Gustafson Family efforts to build and tend an urban farm garden in the heart of Helena.
+Loren and Cynthia Gustafson cordially welcome all guests to come and stroll or pause and ponder the Gustafson Family efforts to build and tend an urban farm garden in the heart of Helena.

-This Gather in the Garden is scheduled for Sunday afternoon, May 15th from 2 to 4pm.
+This Gather in the Garden is scheduled for Saturday afternoon, August 5th from 11:00 am to 1:00 pm.
 Registration is required.
 Please email your request to attend.
-You will receive the address prior to the event.
+You will receive the address prior ot the event.

 Copyright © 2022 Gold Country Montana Master Gardener Association - All Rights Reserved.